King's coronation draws apathy, criticism in former colonies

 “It’s not about caring for the British monarchy,” Bisiika said.
 “It’s about relating.”

-“I think people want to be part of an important moment in history,” Illa Thompson, one of the organizers of the festivities, said.
+“I think people want to be part of an important moment in history,” said Illa Thompson, one of the organizers of the festivities.

 Experts say that despite its flaws, historical baggage and fraying edges, the Commonwealth still holds appeal, especially for poorer nations.
 Gabon and Togo, which are former French colonies with no colonial links to Britain, became the association’s newest members last year.
 Most observers believe countries like Jamaica that want an elected head of state are likely to retain their memberships.